The Other One (1977 TV series): Reception

-The reception of the series was quite mixed, Jennifer Lovelace from the Stage described the humour in the first episode as desultory and lacking in laughs, whilst Patrick Campbell from the same publication thought that Briers look lost in his role and was prone to caricature, whilst Gambon seemed to have been created for one episode then left to his own devices.
-Indeed, Bill Harris writing for the Aberdeen Evening Express, described the interchange between Briers and Gambon as a slick routine of interchangeable comic and straight man roles that may not appeal to some.
-Although the first series was met with indifference, Bill Cotton, controller of BBC1 at the time, decided to give it another chance and commissioned another series consisting of six episodes, however a third series was not commisoned and the series was cancelled after the final episode aired in March 1979.
+The series had a mixed reception.
+Jennifer Lovelace from The Stage described the humour in the first episode as desultory and lacking in laughs.
+Patrick Campbell from the same publication thought that Briers looked lost in his role and was prone to caricature, while Gambon seemed to have been created for one episode then left to his own devices.
+Bill Harris, writing for the Aberdeen Evening Express, described the interchange between Briers and Gambon as a slick routine of interchangeable comic and straight man roles that may not appeal to some.
+Although the first series was met with indifference, Bill Cotton, controller of BBC1 at the time, decided to give it another chance and commissioned another series consisting of six episodes.
+A third series was not commissioned and the show was cancelled after the final episode aired in March 1979.

-Home Media
+Home media

 The series has seldom been repeated on television since it first aired, apart from a few repeats on UK Gold.
-A complete boxset of Series 1 was released by the BBC on 27 August 2007, but due to low sales, Series 2 has not been released on DVD.
+A boxset of the complete Series 1 was released by the BBC on 27 August 2007, but due to low sales, Series 2 has not been released on DVD.